 Most kitchens need commercial dishwashers for proper sanitation and faster cleaning speed.
 Restaurants frequently run out of silverware and dishes during busy meals.

 Restaurants might need one or more fryers even though restaurant trends favor fewer fried foods.
-Some restaurants keep dedicated fryers for seafoods, fries or other restaurant foods.
+Some restaurants keep dedicated fryers for seafood, fries, chicken or other restaurant foods like blooming onions.
 Special fryers combine deep fryers with pressure-cooking technology for faster chicken preparation.

-All restaurants need suitable refrigeration for perishable foods, and many commercial-kitchen designers choose to place smaller units close to grills and flat-tops to limit opening walk-in doors and speed up access to ingredients for busy chefs.
+All restaurants need suitable refrigeration for perishable foods, and many commercial-kitchen designers choose to place smaller units closer to grills and flat-tops to limit opening walk-in doors and facilitate quick access to ingredients for busy chefs.

 Small restaurants might get by with food processors for their mixing needs, but large mixers expedite many common kitchen tasks including bread-making, mass production of desserts and pastries, combining ingredients thoroughly and making proprietary condiments.

 Restaurants that cook lots of meats and breakfast foods usually need flat-top grills, charcoal broilers or other devices for volume cooking.

 Challenges and Opportunities in the Front of the House